space-physics/hwm93/README.md

 A Fortran compiler such as `gfortran` is needed.
 We use `f2py` (part of `numpy`) to seamlessly use Fortran libraries from Python.
-If you don't have one, here is how to install Gfortran:
+If you don't have a Fortran compiler, here is how to install Gfortran:

 * Linux: `apt install gfortran`
 * Mac: `brew install gcc`